What is Data Center Consolidation?

 Benefits of Data Center Consolidation

 Physical locations – Consolidating multiple physical locations can reduce operational expenses through lower energy consumption, fewer leases, and lower maintenance costs.

-Procurement – Consolidation can reduce the quantity of necessary equipment such as servers, storage, and networking equipment.
-This saves the organization significant procurement capital expenditures.
+Procurement – On account of CAPEX efficiency, consolidation can reduce the quantity of necessary equipment such as servers, storage, and networking equipment.
+Indeed, this saves the organization significant procurement costs.

 Software – Consolidation of software onto fewer systems can reduce software licensing costs as well as maintenance costs

 Environmental benefits –It’s no secret that data centers are massive energy hogs and a large contributing factor to global warming.
 Data center consolidations reduce total energy consumption, greatly reducing the carbon footprint of the organization.

 Security – Consolidating data centers improves security in a few ways.
 You have fewer points of entry, for one.
 You’re also reducing the total number of programs and systems to secure.
 And, with less area to cover, avoiding vulnerabilities becomes simpler.

 Reduce errors – Complexity breeds errors.
 Data center consolidation simplifies processes like system discovery and network management.
 As a result, the organization as a whole becomes less error-prone.

 Avoiding the Risks of Consolidation

-Data center consolidation does carry some risk if executed improperly.
-Luckily with the right tools, planning, and assistance from partners, the risks can be minimized.
+Undoubtedly, Data center consolidation does carry some risk if executed improperly.
+However, with the right tools, planning, and assistance from partners, the risks can be minimized.
 Some common issues that enterprises can experience from poor execution are:

 - Disrupted employees

 - Operational downtime

-To avoid these pitfalls, we’ve put together a framework to follow along with actionable insights.
+In order to avoid these pitfalls and the lost customers they cause, we’ve put together a framework to follow along with actionable insights.

 Steps for Data Center Consolidation